munnep/provider_alias_example/README.md

 - This will use a module called `module1` and we give the alias provider with this module
 - The `module1` will then call to `module2` and the resources to be created in the correct regions specified by the providers

+This repository is based on the official documentation for terraform providers found [here](https://developer.hashicorp.com/terraform/language/modules/develop/providers)

 ## AWS
 We will be using AWS.
 Make sure you have the following
 - AWS account